tesa1/zwart_lab_tools/README.md

 ## Getting help and tutorials <a name="getting help and tutorials"></a>

-Some useful pointers for where to look for help online.
+You can always ask your local professionals.
+In addition, here are some useful pointers for where to look for help online.

-**Biostars -- Sometimes your bioinformatic question has already been asked:** [https://www.biostars.org/]
+**Biostars -- Sometimes your bioinformatic question has already been answered:** [https://www.biostars.org/]

 **BioConductor walk through of RNA-seq exploratoration and differential analysis at the gene-level** [https://bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html]